 Five Steps in the Crisis Response Phase:

-1. Control the situation by taking immediate action and protecting your workforce.
+- Control the situation by taking immediate action and protecting your workforce.

-2. Orchestrate your stakeholders and your Crisis Management Teams.
+- Orchestrate your stakeholders and your Crisis Management Teams.

-3. Solve the long-term implications of the crisis by creating workstreams with multiple options and contingency plans.
+- Solve the long-term implications of the crisis by creating workstreams with multiple options and contingency plans.

-4. Communicate with internal and external stakeholders to manage perceptions and build trust, consistency, and coherence.
+- Communicate with internal and external stakeholders to manage perceptions and build trust, consistency, and coherence.

-5. Visualise Time to help you identify gaps in the execution of your plan and reveal the possible existence of deltas complexity of solutions.
+- Visualise Time to help you identify gaps in the execution of your plan and reveal the possible existence of deltas complexity of solutions.

-STAGE THREE: POST CRISIS
+STAGE THREE: POST-CRISIS

 Crisis management is not a one-time task.
 It is important to regularly review and update your crisis management plan to ensure it remains effective and relevant.
 Continuous improvement is fundamental to maintaining organisational resilience.
 After a crisis, conduct a post-crisis analysis (After Action Review) to identify what worked well and to envision what could be improved.

 The results of a post-crisis analysis will reveal which parts of a crisis management plan can be consolidated and which areas need expansion.
-After a crisis, it is important to understand what the post-crisis world looks like and how new threats can impact your organisation differently to the World before.
+After a crisis, it is important to understand what the post-crisis world looks like and how new threats can impact your organisation differently from the World before.
 All procedures and plans must now be pressure-tested again within this new remit.
 Thus, the crisis management wheel continues to the pre-crisis phase again.

 It can also be useful to involve a third-party consulting service to test your crisis management plans and conduct a crisis management Maturity Assessment.